18F/content-guide/_pages/plain-language.md

 Another temptation that can hurt readability is figurative language: it often doesn’t say what you actually mean, and can make your content more difficult to understand.
 For example:

-- Drive (you can only drive vehicles, not schemes or people)
+- drive (you can only drive vehicles, not schemes or people)
-- Drive out (unless it's cattle)
+- drive out (unless it's cattle)
-- Going forward (unless you’re giving directions)
+- going forward (unless you’re giving directions)
-- One-stop shop (we’re the government, not a big box store)
+- one-stop shop (we’re the government, not a big box store)

 In most cases, you can avoid these figures of speech by describing what you’re actually doing.
 Be open and specific.